akeneo/onboarder-helpcenter/content/md/retailer-onboarder/suppliers-management/manage-supplier.md

 | Product creation | _allow_product_creation_ | Toggle to authorize product creation by the supplier. | Optional |

-Once you create the suppliers, you can directly see them in the suppliers' grid.
+Once you've created the suppliers, you can directly see them in the suppliers' grid.

 ::: info
 When you create a supplier, the supplier contact user receives a welcome email.